WiiLink24/WiiLink24.github.io/services/digicam.md

 ### I use Dolphin.
 My photos or Miis sometimes become black.
 What can I do?
  - Within Dolphin's graphics settings, disable the setting "Store XFB Copies to Texture Only".

-## Digicam is telling me that my selected image is not supported.
+### Digicam is telling me that my selected image is not supported.
  - Digicam only supports "baseline" (not "progressive", or "interlaced") JPEGs.
 Here are some tips to make your photo compatible:
    - Using Photoshop:
      - Go to File > Export > Save for Web (Legacy)
      - Change the format to JPEG.
 Make sure to uncheck 'Progressive' and 'Optimized'.
    - Using Paint.NET:
+     - Go to File -> Save As...
+     - Change the 'Save as type' to JPEG, and save.
-     - Simply save your image as a JPEG.
-Paint.NET does not support progressive JPEGs.
+     - You do not need to change any options - Paint.NET does not support progressive JPEGs, and will save as baseline.
 </div>